Proglang-TypeScript/dts-auto-generate/notes.md

 ### Static analysis of the JavaScript library

+Pros:

-Pros: Does not require code examples by design.
+* Does not require code examples by design.

+Cons:

-Cons: Requires development of a custom, lightweight static analysis.
+* Requires development of a custom, lightweight static analysis.
 Current "general" static analysis tools for JS do not scale well (I think).
 It might also be hard to get a sufficient degree of precision.
+* A separate static analysis tool requires continual maintenance to stay abreast with JavaScript extensions.

 See e.g.: [TSInfer](https://cs.au.dk/~amoeller/papers/tstools/), which is a continuation of TSCheck.
 I think we will have a hard time with implementing a *better* static analysis than what they use in TSInfer.
 Maybe we could improve upon their work, but in that case I think it would be hard to argue for novelty.